Princeton-Competitive-Programming/princeton-competitive-programming/icpc.md

 the progression:

-* **Local Qualifier**: The journey begins with a local selection contest which will be held in Princeton in the **first week of October** (more details to be announced soon).
+* **Local Qualifier**: The journey begins with a local selection contest which will be held in Princeton in the Fall (more details to be announced soon).
 You will be able to participate as a team or individually in this contest and 5 teams will be selected to represent Princeton at the next stage.

 * **Greater New York Regional Contest**: The selected teams then advance to the regional contest.
-This will be held on **Sunday, October 29** at Columbia University.
-Here is the [contest website](http://acmgnyr.org/year2022/) from last year.
+This will be held on **Sunday, November 10** at Columbia University.
+Here is the [contest website](https://gny.na.icpc.global/) from last year.
 The top ~5 teams (this varies slightly every year) will qualify for the next stage, but only one per university (so if teams from Princeton place first and second overall, only the first team will advance).